Did You Know?

 In 2017, Bucyrus’s first official Arbor Day tree (a maple tree) was planted on the east side of Finley Hill as a dual tribute to the city’s new “Tree City USA” designation and Johnny Appleseed’s special connection with Finley Hill.

 These two apple saplings were purchased from Silvercreek Nursery, the official supplier of genuine Johnny Appleseed apple tree clones.
-Silvercreek Nursery grows these clone saplings by grafting semi-dwarf rootstock with the buds from one of the few last known surviving apple trees planted by Johnny Appleseed in Novo (just outside Savannah), Ohio.
+Silvercreek Nursery grows these clone saplings by grafting semi-dwarf rootstock with the buds from one of the few last known surviving apple trees planted by Johnny Appleseed in Nova, Ohio (just outside Savannah).

 Old McMichael farm